efdevcon/DIPs/DIPs/DIP-63.md

 stake [DIP (Decentralized Insurance Protocol) tokens](https://etherscan.io/token/0xc719d010b63e5bbf2c0551872cd5316ed26acd83).

 ## Motivation & Rationale
-Attendees get peace of mind when traveling to DevConVI.
+Attendees get peace of mind when traveling to Devcon SEA.
 This will increase their well-being and will also attract people who otherwise would abstain from participation.
-DevCon7 attendees will most likely be willing to use blockchain based insurance because it fits best in their DeFi engagement.
+Devcon SEA attendees will most likely be willing to use blockchain based insurance because it fits best in their DeFi engagement.
 Payouts can be immediate and no paperwork is needed.
-FlightDelay Insurance has been offered at DevConII in Shanghai and got a lot of good feedback, it was the first insurance Dapp on Ethereum - time to bring it back!
+FlightDelay Insurance has been offered at Devcon SEA in Shanghai and got a lot of good feedback, it was the first insurance Dapp on Ethereum - time to bring it back!

 ## Implementation